jamosully/EEPS-Visualizations/README.md

 The current build of Affinity

-ADD INSTRUCTIONS ON HOW TO SETUP CONDA ENVIRONMENT
+ADD INSTRUCTIONS ON HOW TO SETUP CONDA ENVIRONMENT (THIS!
+GOT SOME WEIRD PACKAGES ON THIS PROJECT)

 Once all prerequisite packages have been installed, Affinity can be launched by running the `main.py` script